 Our response was to create One Loaf, whose mission is to fight hunger and promote peace.
 We do this by providing training in “no-till agriculture” to smallholder farmers and students at our 22-acre demonstration farm.

-We partner with the Centre for No-Till Agriculture, led by renowned agronomist Dr. Kofi Boa, in showing farmers how they can increase their yields exponentially by applying simple techniques, such as minimal soil disturbance, permanent soil cover, and crop rotation.
+We partner with the Centre for No-Till Agriculture, led by renowned agronomist Dr. Kofi Boa, showing farmers how they can increase their yields exponentially by applying simple techniques, such as minimal soil disturbance, permanent soil cover, and crop rotation.

 What’s your relationship like with the community of Kobina Ansa?